 The Pet Shop Boys also appear in the 4'23" video clip, which was released and the Best Of Bowie DVD.
 On the US leg of the Outside tour, 'Hallo Spaceboy' was performed together with Nine Inch Nails; on the 50th birthday gig in New York with Foo Fighters.
 A live version from The Phoenix Festival (Long Marston, 18-07-96) was first released on the bonus CD-single (Arista/BMG 74321458262) that came with the French issue of Earthling and later also appeared on the Phoenix - The Album.
-This song was also performed on the Earthling tour (liveandwell.com), on the concerts of 2000 (BBC Radio Theatre, London, June 27, 2000 and Glastonbury 2000) and 2002, and on the Reality tour (A Reality Tour 2CD/DVD).
+No Trendy Réchauffé even features two performances, one of which was intended as a live video for the single (but never released as such).
+This song was also performed on the Earthling tour (liveandwell.com, Look At The Moon!), on the concerts of 2000 (BBC Radio Theatre, London, June 27, 2000 and Glastonbury 2000) and 2002, and on the Reality tour (A Reality Tour 2CD/DVD).

 Hammerhead (Bowie/H. Sales): released as a B-side of the 'You Belong In Rock 'N' Roll' (London/Victory INT 869 403-2) and 'One Shot' (London/Victory 869 574-2) CD-singles.
 The last 0'58" of this song form the unaccredited extro on the US, UK, German and Israeli editions of the Tin Machine II album.
 An alternate mix/take is found among the Tin Machine II outtakes.